-The following table sets forth information concerning the Company's obligations under non-cancelable long-term operating leases at December 31, 2006, which primarily consist of rental agreements for building space, data processing equipment and vehicles, including major work equipment (in millions).
+The Company's obligations under non-cancelable long-term operating leases at December 31, 2007, which primarily consist of rental agreements for building space, data processing equipment and vehicles, including major work equipment, is \$4 million in 2008.
+The Company currently has no further obligations under non-cancelable long-term operating leases for the years 2009 to 2012.
+Total lease expense for all operating leases was approximately \$4 million, \$5 million and \$4 million for the years ended December 31, 2005, 2006 and 2007, respectively.

-2007 \$ 6

-2008 2009 4

-2009

-2010

-2011 - ·

-Total \$ 10

-Total lease expense for all operating leases was approximately \$4 million, \$4 million and \$5 million for the years ended December 31, 2004, 2005 and 2006, respectively.